helenzhouu/BookShelf/README.md

 the Book and NextBook class have very similar methods.
 Additionally, I would also convert the BooksReadList and WantToReadList classes into abstract classes as well to prevent code duplication.
 Moreover, in the BookApp, instead of having 10 initial bookshelf options for the user, I would reduce it down to a few core options that would expand into other options.
+This would reduce confusion and a large amount of choices.
 For example, instead of having option 1 and 2 of adding to different book shelfs, I would have one option of "add a book" and then it would expand to other options of either adding to a books read shelf and a want to read shelf.